palewire/django-calaccess-technical-documentation/docs/index.rst

 Who is this?
 ------------

-These resources are maintained by The California Civic Data Coalition, a team of journalists leading the development of open-source software to access and analyze public data.
-Read more at `californiacivicdata.org <http://www.californiacivicdata.org>`_.
+This project is authored and maintained by the California Civic Data Coalition, a team of journalists from the Los Angeles Times Data Desk, the Washington Post, The Center for Investigative Reporting and Stanford's Computational Journalism Lab.

+In 2015 the coalition was named a winner of the Knight News Challenge and awarded $250,000 in philanthropic funding from the Knight Foundation, the Democracy Fund, the William and Flora Hewlett Foundation and the Rita Allen Foundation.

+Read more about us at `californiacivicdata.org <http://www.californiacivicdata.org>`_.
+Find us on the #california-civic-data channel of the `News Nerdery Slack <http://newsnerdery.org/>`_.